jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ciphersuite negotiated provides the authentication but the peer is unable to validate the identity of the server for some reason.

-Upon successful completion of the EAP method in Phase 2, the peer and server exchange a Crypto-Binding TLV to bind the inner method with the outer tunnel and ensure that a man-in-the-middle attack has not been attempted.
+Upon successful completion of the EAP authentication method in Phase 2, the peer and server exchange a Crypto-Binding TLV to bind the inner method with the outer tunnel and ensure that a man-in-the-middle attack has not been attempted.